Cyclophosphamide Oral Formulation (Cytoxan®, Neosar®, Endoxan®)

 Nail and Skin Changes

+This medication can cause changes to your nails and skin.
 Your fingernails/toenails may become dark, brittle or fall off.
 You may notice dry skin or changes in the color or tone of your skin.
 Your skin may be more sensitive to the sun, which can result in severe sunburn or rash.
 Sun sensitivity can last even after chemotherapy is completed.
 Avoid the sun between 10-2pm, when it is strongest.
 Wear sunscreen (at least SPF 15) everyday, wear sunglasses and long sleeves/pants to protect your skin.
 Keep your fingernails and toenails clean and dry.
 You may use nail polish, but do not wear fake nails.
 If any nails fall off, clean the nail bed well with soap and water and cover with a band aid.

 There is a very low risk of developing leukemia or other type of cancer due to treatment with this medication, which can occur many years after treatment.
 This is most often associated with repeated treatments or high doses.